paul-wolf/strgen/README.txt

 2. Hard to safely change quickly.
 Even modest additions to the requirements need unreasonably verbose solutions.

-3. Doesn't use safe encryption standards.
+3. Doesn’t use safe encryption standards.

-4. Doesn't provide the implied minimal guarantees of character occurance.
+4. Doesn’t provide the implied minimal guarantees of character occurance.

-5. Hard to track back to requirements ("must be between x and y in length and have characters from sets Q, R and S").
+5. Hard to track back to requirements (“must be between x and y in length and have characters from sets Q, R and S”).

 The template uses short forms similar to those of regular expressions.
 An example template for generating a strong password: